shalivan/shalivan.github.io/_posts/PSY/09-01-01-Ludology.md

 1. Quality
  - `Active presence` - expressing agency and will taking actions and locomotive.
 Extorting will into expression - video games
- - `Mental & Social` -  communicationg with abstraction of language -literature, podcasting, consuming information, internet
+ - `Mental & Social` -  communication with abstraction of language -literature, podcasting, consuming information, internet
- - `Embodied & Environmental` - cinematic storyteling of film, music lighting rythm (fiulm, build and release narrative tension) give sense of time  - music
+ - `Embodied & Environmental` - cinematic storytelling of film, music lighting rhythm (film, build and release narrative tension) give sense of time  - music
- - `Emotional` - site touch smell, haptics. we are trying to digitalize those inputs - theather architecture (VR)
+ - `Emotional` - site touch smell, haptics. we are trying to digitalize those inputs - theater architecture (VR)
 2. Context
 3. Character
 4. Story

 Outward Inward / Individual Bonding

+Feeling being in control.

 ---

+1. what to communicate
+2. what emotions

 # Narration
 Some game structures can be metaphors
+Narration can be Atmospheric or Narrative

+Avoid Red Herring (something that misleads or distracts from a relevant or important question)

 ## Explicit
 **Text written narrator**. explicit things are explained.  (cutscenes).
 In literature: An explicit narrator is a narrator or character in a story that is the one telling the story.
 First person narrators are by definition explicit narrators.